NathanPB/Mysticis/CONTRIBUTING.md

 - Comment complex code blocks to explain what tf you're doign
 - Any kind of documentation is welcome
 - Use the Kotlin's features properly
+- Try to fix one problem per commit
+- Be clear in your commit messages and PR descriptions

 **Make the code readable at all, no mindfuckery**